wzhtoo/Microsoft-Cybersecurity-Analyst-Professional-Certificate/01_Introduction-to-Computers-and-Operating-SystemsandSecurity/Module_2/03_MaintenanceAndPatches/07_GradedAssignment-ModueQuiz-enterpriseSystemsAndSecurity.md

    True or False: Creating daily backups should help secure your data.

 - **True**
   - That's correct!
-Creating daily backups means there are copies of your data in the cloud, which is beneficial in the event of issues with on-premises storage.
+Creating daily backups means there are copies of your data in the Cloud, which is beneficial in the event of issues with on-premises storage.
 - False

 5. Question 5